MarcosTavar3s/LSTM_Classifier/README.md

 _Example of Skiing, HorseRiding, Swing and WalkingWithDog classes in UCF50 dataset_

 </div>

+## 3.2.
+Quantity of Frames
 After that establishment, the next step was to alter the quantity of collected frames from 15 to 120 frames.
 There, I trained each network in 5 epochs to expect an overall performance, and subsequently selected the more efficient ones for longer training (30 epochs).

+## 3.3.
+Performance Evaluation
 For matters of evaluation, metrics such as loss, accuracy, recall, and precision were the backbone to appoint the best network for this context.
 Finally, the assessment was deemed successful.

 ---